Information for Ukraine Nationals Coming to Canada

 School Enrollment

-When you enrol your child in publicly funded schools in Ontario you will need to provide a few documents.
+When you enrol your child in publicly funded schools in Ontario, you must provide a few documents.
 Children arriving under the CUAET pathway can attend publicly funded schools for free.
 Many settlement agencies can help you with registering your child for school.
-If you need assistance enrolling your child you can ask your settlement worker or the school’s settlement worker for help.
+If you need assistance enrolling your child, you can ask your settlement worker or the school’s settlement worker for help.
 They can also help you find an interpreter if you need one.

 Child Care